analogwp/analogwp-templates/readme.txt

 3. Access Style Kits templates directly under Elementor.

 == Changelog ==

+= 1.3.7 =
+* New: Added a settings Style Kit > Settings to be able to rollback to any older version of plugin
+* Fix: Bug where Quick edit mode would accidentally break Elementor page settings
+* Fix: Hide title setting being overridden on applying a Style Kit.
+* Fix: Counter widget not inheriting Style Kit classes
+* Fix: SK classes overriding inline Toggle widget title
+* Fix: Style Kit library search results listing everything if no matches are found
+* Fix: SK classes not working properly with Columns because of tags nesting

 = 1.3.6 =
 * New: Added an option to disable accent color on titles under Style Kits > Tools